Roger Sterling (John Slattery) and Don Draper (Jon Hamm) – Mad Men – Season 7, Gallery – Photo Credit: Frank Ockenfels 3/AMC

 When fictional characters travel by air their authors make airline reservations.
 In “Diamonds are Forever”, author Ian Fleming books secret agent James Bond (007) on a BOAC Boeing Stratocruiser.
-The slow portly Boeing all first class flights were a favorite of Fleming when flying between London and New York. .
+The slow portly Boeing all first-class flights were a favorite of Fleming when flying between London and New York.

-TWA claimed that “There hasn’t been anything like our Royal Ambassador First Class menu since Henry VIII invented banquets,” and the well healed crowd agreed.
+TWA claimed that “There hasn’t been anything like our Royal Ambassador First Class menu since Henry VIII invented banquets,” and the well-healed crowd agreed.
 Red meat orders were followed by the question “And how would you like that done?”
-Favorites of the Mad Men era include Roast Sirloin of Beef, Sauce Bordelaise and Charbroiled Filet Mignon, choice of Parsley or Roquefort butter.
+Favorites of the era include Roast Sirloin of Beef, Sauce Bordelaise and Charbroiled Filet Mignon, choice of Parsley or Roquefort butter.
 All washed down with the best wine and limitless quantities of Mumm’s Cordon Rouge champagne.
-The favorite desert, Grand Marnier Fluff –
+The favorite dessert, Grand Marnier Fluff –

 Marge Siegal, a former TWA flight attendant and editor of The Very Best of TWA, a collection of 130 recipes from TWA kitchens.

 Not anymore.
 TWA and Royal Ambassador Service are history, replaced by bare-bones dining in first.
-A first-class passenger on a United Flight described his diner as follows – the cream of mushroom soup, warm wrap of south-west chicken and chocolate chip cookie for dessert.
+A first-class passenger on a United Flight described his diner as follows – the cream of mushroom soup, warm wrap of southwest chicken, and chocolate chip cookie for dessert.

 Good food and drink are measures of the quality of life, Generations from now historians and social scientists studying our living standards may find a TWA Royal Ambassador menu and will undoubtedly conclude that we lived and traveled rather well.
 Or….